 In 2019, the size of China's meat product market was 1 billion yuan, showing an increasing trend every year, accounting for 27.4% of global meat consumption as of 2021 (Chyxx, 2020; FAO, 2023).
-However, coronavirus disease 2019 (COVID-19) and African swine fever had a negative impact on meat supplies (OECD-FAO, 2021).
-To solve this meat supply problem, China's Ministry of Agriculture and Rural Affairs mentioned alternative proteins in the "14th Five-Year Agricultural Plan" for 2022, and President Xi Jinping emphasized the importance of alternative proteins as the core of food security (Morton et al., 2023).
+However, coronavirus disease 2019 (COVID-19) and African swine fever had a negative impact on meat supplies (OECD and FAO, 2021).
+To solve this meat supply problem, China's Ministry of Agriculture and Rural Affairs mentioned alternative proteins in the "14th Five-Year Agricultural Plan" for 2022, and President Xi Jinping emphasized the importance of alternative proteins as the core of food security (Good Food Institute Asia Pacific, 2022).
 Although China's plant-based meat analog market is still in its infancy, it is a market with great growth potential.
 As of 2023, China's market revenue for plant-based meat analogs amounted to USD 2.13 billion and is expected to grow to USD 3.95 billion in 2029 (Statista, 2024b).
-Recently, meat processing or raw material suppliers, such as Shuangta and Jinzi, are expanding into the plant-based meat analogs market, and local startups, such as OmniPork, HaoFood, Starfield, and Zhenmeat, are emerging (Table 2) (aT, 2021; Ortega et al., 2022; Wilder, 2023).
+Recently, meat processing or raw material suppliers, such as Shuangta and Jinzi, are expanding into the plant-based meat analogs market, and local startups, such as OmniPork, HaoFood, Starfield, and Zhenmeat, are emerging (Table 2; aT, 2021; Ortega et al., 2022; Wilder, 2023).
 Among these companies, OmniPork sells several products, such as minced pork and pork strips based on soy protein concentrate, and HaoFood markets dumplings and chicken products using corn, pea, and wheat proteins (Table 2).

-5.2.
 United States

 The plant-based analogs food market in the US has entered the mainstream market due to positive awareness of healthy vegetarianism and increased interest in animal welfare (aT, 2020b).
 The revenue of the plant-based meat analogs market in the US was USD 1.36 billion in 2023, an increase of 23.7% compared to 2022 (Statista, 2024b).
 Despite the unstable international situation, it has grown steadily, recording an average annual growth rate of 13% over the years from 2019 to 2022 (aT, 2024a).
 In addition, due to continuous research and development (R&D) investment and food technology innovation, the plant-based meat analogs market is expected to reach USD 1.57 billion by 2029 (aT, 2024a; Statista, 2024b).
 According to a 2022 study by market research firm Acosta, 40% of plant-based meat analog consumers surveyed had purchased such products within the past 6 months, with 60% of buyers citing health as their main motivation and purchasing several products per month (Acosta, 2022).
 The formation of this continuous consumer base is due to plant-based meat analog companies in the US producing various types of products based on technology.
-Recently, plant-based meat analog companies based in the US include MorningStar Farms, Beyond Meat, Impossible Foods, Amy's Kitchen, Boca, Tofurky, Lightlife, Field Roast, Loma Linda, Before the Butcher, and Daring, among which MorningStar Farms and Beyond Meat were selected as the first and second most recognized companies in the US, respectively (Table 3) (Statista, 2023b).
-MorningStar Farms sells 38 different plant-based meat analogs, such as burger patties, chicken nuggets, and hot dogs using wheat gluten, soy-based proteins, and vegetable oils (corn, canola, sunflower oil) (MorningStar Farms, 2024b).
-Another company, Beyond Meat, registered trademarks for 108 vegetable protein foods, including products that mimic meat protein and marbling using pea and coconut oil.
+Recently, plant-based meat analog companies based in the US include MorningStar Farms, Beyond Meat, Impossible Foods, Amy's Kitchen, Boca, Tofurky, Lightlife, Field Roast, Loma Linda, Before the Butcher, and Daring, among which MorningStar Farms and Beyond Meat were selected as the first and second most recognized companies in